thedemons/kesh-autoit/documentation/process/README.md

 <br>

-### Getting the process ID
+### Get the process ID
-- The process ID can be retrieved using
+- The process ID can be retrieved using:
 ```autoit
     $pid = KeGetProcessID($processName)
 ```